Objectively Harmful

 While the code ran without programmatic error, there is a behavioral/semantic error.
 A wolf should certainly not be able to say “Nice to meet you”.

-Now to implement this same thing using composion rather than inheritance.
+Now to implement this same thing using composition rather than inheritance.

 Try Composition